applied cs lab, making a real impact in academia

 This paper presents a comprehensive analysis of inherent vulnerabilities in contemporary web filtering systems that rely on manual review and elementary keyword detection, which permit advanced circumvention through domain manipulation and dynamic proxy deployment.
 We detail how attackers exploit registration of new domains and subdomain configuration to bypass conventional filters, thereby exposing the limitations of existing solutions that primarily utilize client-side scripts for proxy detection.
 To counter these challenges, we introduce Vega—a novel, multi-tiered detection framework employing a four-level hierarchy.
 Level 1 implements rapid scanning for distinct JavaScript signatures characteristic of proxy implementations.
 Level 2 integrates service worker introspection to monitor and detect anomalous fetch-interception behaviors.
 Level 3 leverages comprehensive HTML content analysis to identify rewriting artifacts indicative of proxy-mediated content transformation.
 Finally, Level 4 performs rigorous network traffic scrutiny, incorporating protocol-level analysis to detect distinctive markers of backend communications, such as those conforming to TOMPHTTP and Wisp specifications.
 Vega operates entirely on the client side and incorporates an adaptive caching mechanism to optimize computational load by eliminating redundant scans.
 Experimental results demonstrate that Vega significantly enhances detection accuracy and response efficiency compared to traditional filtering methods, offering a robust defense against the evolving landscape of web-based circumvention techniques.

-PsyQ: A Multimodal Embodied Conversational Agent for Mental Health Screening and Intervention
+Ellie: A Scalable AI Agent for Mental Health Screening and Intervention

-PsyQ: A Multimodal Embodied Conversational Agent for Mental Health Screening and Intervention
+Ellie: A Scalable AI Agent for Mental Health Screening and Intervention

-PsyQ: A Multimodal Embodied Conversational Agent for Mental Health Screening and Intervention
+Ellie: A Scalable AI Agent for Mental Health Screening and Intervention

 OUR TEAM